 This site also contains a detailed and comprehensive directory of Irish soccer leagues and organisations including the Football Association of Ireland (FAI) and soccer referee information.
 A recent addition is a section that lists all Irish international football results and Irish qualification campaigns from the very first Irish Free State match in 1924.

-There are also sections dedicated to great Irish football players, Republic of Ireland football managers, Irish football history, the history of Irish playoff matches, and match results against the different nations that Ireland has faced down through the years.
+There are also sections dedicated to great Irish football players, Republic of Ireland football managers, Irish football history, the history of Irish playoff matches, and all other Irish match results against the different nations that Ireland has faced down through the years.
 During this time any Irish players have crossed the Irish Sea to play for British clubs and there is an extensive section on players that have played for two English football giants.
-See Manchester United's Irish players & Liverpool's Irish players.
+See Manchester United’s Irish players & Liverpool’s Irish players.

 Read this CSI-style analysis of the infamous Saipan Incident involving Roy Keane and Mick McCarthy and find out what really happened and who was at fault.